johnnyp92/Pokegen-Markdown-Preparer/README.md

 Contributions to the Markdown Table Generator project are welcome.
 If you have suggestions, bug reports, or would like to contribute code, please follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature/improvement).
-Make your changes and commit them (git commit -am 'Add new feature').
-Push to the branch (git push origin feature/improvement).
-Create a new Pull Request.
-License

-Markdown Table Generator is licensed under the MIT License.
-See the LICENSE file for details.

 Credits

-This project was developed by [Your Name/Team Name].
+This project was developed by Johnnyp.
+But created by ChatGPT 4o.
 Special thanks to the contributors and the tkinter library for providing the GUI framework.

 Contact

-For any inquiries or support, please contact [Your Email/Contact Information].
+For any inquiries or support, please contact through github.

-Thank you for using Markdown Table Generator!
-Happy Markdowning!